 I’m doing web development since 2001.
 At first it was just for fun, but over time it became a profession.
 This is a selection of the most interesting projects I did in the past years.

-Providing two-factor authentication to your Symfony application GitHub Stars
+Two-factor authentication to your Symfony application (Symfony 4+) GitHub Stars

 A PHP client library for Yahoo Finance API GitHub Stars